brandongregory/dndhelp/src/5e-build-guides/support-caster-builds.md

 ### Bard

 This might be surprising looking at the lists of spells above, but Bards are probably the best overall support class.
 Their healing trails behind that of Clerics and Druids, and their number of buff spells comes in pretty low (number 6 out of 9).
 So why the high score?
 Bards have a lot of great core features geared toward support.
 Bardic Inspiration, available at level 1, is a great buff for just about any party member, and many of the subclasses have abilities that further play into that support role.
-Bards are the quintessential jacks of all trades and are good at a lot of things, but their support skills are top notch.
+Bards are the quintessential jacks of all trades and are good at a lot of things, but their support skills are top-notch.

 Healing ability: 4